eatfirst/python-tuco/docs/usage.rst

 Using events with enums instead of simple strings
 =================================================

-In case you want to have a sane event naming, probably it is better to use constants or python's enum module.
+In case you want to have a sane event naming, probably it is better to use constants or Python's enum module.
 Here is a simple python3.6+ example::

     import enum